 Slow progress and low attainment will not automatically mean a pupil is recorded as having SEND.
-We will use our initial concerns form and track changes and progress through that, an early identification document and through our pupil progress meetings.
+We will use our initial concerns form and the graduated response to track changes and progress and through monitoring individual progress we will then ascertain the level of support needed and constantly review what is or is not working.
+We use an early identification document and regular Pupil progress meetings to ensure progress is monitored and that those children not attaining are then identified and supported appropriately.
 When deciding whether special educational provision is required, we will start with the desired outcomes, including the expected progress and attainment, and the views and the wishes of the pupil and their parents.
 We will use this to determine the support that is needed and whether we can provide it through our quality first teaching, or whether some form of intervention or additional support is needed.